 Mr. Fountain's photographs have been published by the Tampa Bay Times, Paris Match, the Guardian, the Washington Post, the Los Angeles Times, Bloomberg, NBC News, the Miami Herald, Time, ABC News, The Atlantic, NPR, USA Today, Mother Jones, and the Wall Street Journal, among others.

-When not taking pictures Mr. Fountain can be found kayaking and casting fly lines, plucking a banjo, or making a tasty pot of red beans.
+Mr. Fountain grew up in Houston and has spent most of his life roaming the Gulf Coast.
+When not taking pictures he can be found kayaking and casting fly lines, plucking a guitar, or making a tasty pot of red beans.

 Mr. Fountain is available for editorial and commercial work.
-Printed and digital portfolios are available for delivery for your convenience.
 If you would like to schedule an assignment, purchase a print, or license an image for publication please use the contact information at the bottom of this page.
 Print purchases and licensing are subject to copyright and/or usage restrictions depending on the particular image.

 All images ©2014 Edmund D. Fountain and/or Tampa Bay Times.
 Unauthorized reproduction prohibited.